liip/drifter/README.md

 benefiting from the improvements.

-This repository aims to contain multiples Ansible roles to manage the various part of the development stack needed to work on the various projects of the RAWBOT team in Lausanne.
-If a squad need new roles, it is highly recommended that they are added to the common pool if they are deemed reusable.
+This repository aims to contain multiples Ansible roles to manage the various part of the development stack needed to work on the various projects of Liip.
+If a someone need new roles, it is highly recommended that they are added to the common pool if they are deemed reusable.

 Each squad can tailor its box to its need by modifying the Ansible playbook which should ultimately only